d4rkcat/pia/README.md

 - openvpn
 - curl
 - unzip
+- git

 Installation:
 ==========
+Clone the repository to a suitable place:
+`cd ~/scripts && git clone https://github.com/d4rkcat/pia`

+Then to install the script:
+`cd ~/scripts/pia && sudo make install`

-Run 'sudo make install' in the pia directory. pia will now be installed and can be run from any directory with
+pia will now be installed and can be run from any directory with:
 `sudo pia [options]`

 Usage